Luis Fonseca (sailor): Career

-Fonseca served two combat tours with the Marines in Iraq in 2003 and 2005, and one tour with the Marines in the War in Afghanistan from November 2003 to May 2004.
-On 11 August 2004, he was awarded and presented the Navy Cross for his actions in Iraq on 23 March 2003, by Secretary of the Navy Gordon R. England at Marine Corps Base Camp Lejeune, North Carolina.
-The stress of his combat tours, combined with the fame and attention received as a result of being awarded the Nation's second highest medal for valor in combat, led Fonseca to alcohol abuse and post-traumatic stress disorder (PTSD).
+Fonseca served two combat tours with the Marines in Iraq, in 2003 and 2005, and one tour with the Marines in the War in Afghanistan, from November 2003 to May 2004.
+On 11 August 2004, he was awarded the Navy Cross for his actions in Iraq on 23 March 2003, by Secretary of the Navy Gordon R. England at Marine Corps Base Camp Lejeune, North Carolina.
+The stress of his combat tours, combined with the fame and attention received as a result of being awarded the nation's second highest medal for valor in combat, led Fonseca to alcohol abuse and post-traumatic stress disorder (PTSD).
 Ultimately, his commanders intervened, and Fonseca received assistance in the form of counseling and medication, making a recovery possible.
-In many cases, among returning military veterans during wartime, psychological effects have much longer-lasting effects compared to physical wounds.